dhana0123/bellu_sellar_onboarding/replit.md

 This is a production-ready full-stack web application built for Bellu Kart's seller onboarding platform.
 The application allows D2C brands to activate Bellu Kart's 10-minute delivery infrastructure without creating a storefront.
 It features a modern React frontend with a Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Firebase integration for email and phone verification services.

-**Current Status**: ✅ Complete with full verification flow, premium dark UI (Ola/Uber-inspired), and Firebase Auth integration.
+**Current Status**: ✅ Complete with email verification flow using Brevo, premium dark UI (Ola/Uber-inspired), and simplified 2-step onboarding process.

 ## User Preferences